-Consistent with our empirical findings, the identified demand system exhibits what Matsuyama (2025) describes as Marshall's anti-second law of demand: demand elasticity increases with quantity, and pass-through exceeds one with respect to changes in marginal cost.2 In contrast, the labor supply system follows a more conventional pattern found in the labor economics literature: supply elasticity decreases with quantity supply, or larger firm has larger markdown.
+We use our model to nonparametrically identify the product demand and labor supply systems based on data from 1977.
+Consistent with our empirical findings, the identified demand system exhibits what Matsuyama (2025) describes as Marshall's anti-Second Law of Demand: demand elasticity increases with quantity, and price pass-through exceeds one with respect to changes in marginal cost.
+In contrast, the labor supply system follows a more conventional pattern found in the labor economics literature: supply elasticity decreases with the quantity of supply, or larger firms have larger wage markdowns.
+When we analyze the demand system-implied price pass-through, we find that effective price pass-throughs are significantly below 1, and that larger, more productive firms exhibit lower effective price pass-throughs due to their inelastic labor supply.
+This finding aligns with empirical evidence such as Amiti, Itskhoki and Konings (2019).